List of DC Comics characters: F: Fast Track

 Fast Track (Meena Dhawan) is a character in DC Comics.
 Created by Joshua Williamson, Paul Pelletier and Howard Porter, she first appeared in The Flash (vol. 5) #3 (September 2016), as Fast Track in The Flash (vol. 5) #5 (October 2016), and as the Negative Flash in The Flash (vol. 5) #34 (January 2018).

 Dhawan is the director of S.T.A.R.
 Labs' Central City branch which is involved in training speedsters, such as Avery Ho and Ace West, and additionally possesses speedster abilities herself due to a Speed Force storm in Central City.
 She briefly dated Barry Allen while having encounters with Joseph Carver of Black Hole before being seemingly killed by Godspeed.

 However, Dhawan returns after being revived and powered by the Negative Speed Force and brainwashed by Gorilla Grodd and Raijin, fighting The Flash and Kid Flash.
 Dhawan helped generate the Negative Speed Force storm as Black Hole's enforcer before being freed by The Flash, helping restore Central City back to normal, and willingly surrendering herself to Iron Heights Penitentiary.

-She is among the speedsters that help to fight the Reverse-Flash and the Legion of Zoom.
+She is among the speedsters who help to fight the Reverse-Flash and the Legion of Zoom.

 Fast Track in other media

 Meena Dhawan / Fast Track appears in the eighth season of The Flash, portrayed by Kausar Mohammed.
-This version is the CEO of Fast Track Laboratories who is in love with Eobard Thawne's amnesiac time remnant.
+This version is the CEO of Fast Track Laboratories who is in love with Eobard Thawne's time remnant.
 The two create the Biometric Lightning Oscillation Chamber (BLOC) to grant her super-speed, though the device unintentionally connects her to the Negative Speed Force before Thawne and Barry Allen save her.
 Dhawan later helps Allen and Team Flash fight the Negative Forces.